 Kesko’s risk management is proactive and an integral part of day-to-day management.
 The objective of risk management is to support the implementation of Kesko’s strategy.

 Risk management in Kesko Group is guided by the risk management policy confirmed by Kesko's Board of Directors.
 The policy defines the goals and principles, organisation, responsibilities and practices of risk management in Kesko Group.
 In the management of financial risks, the Group's treasury policy, confirmed by Kesko's Board of Directors, is observed.

 In Kesko, a risk is defined as an event or circumstance

 The Group has a uniform model for risk assessment and risk reporting

-Kesko uses a uniform risk assessment and reporting model.
+Kesko has a uniform risk assessment and reporting model.
 Risk identification is based on business objectives and opportunities and the defined risk appetite.
-Risks are prioritised on the basis of their significance by assessing their impacts in euros and the likelihood of their occurrence.
-When assessing the impact of occurrence, the impacts on reputation, the wellbeing of people and the environment are assessed in addition to the impacts in euros.
-Responsible persons are assigned to the planning, execution and monitoring of risk management responses.
-When responses are determined it is taken into account that all risks cannot or need not be managed.
-The determined responses are included in operating plans and follow-ups.
+Risks are prioritised on the basis of their significance by assessing their impacts in euros and the probability of their realisation.
+When assessing the impact of realisation, the impacts on reputation, the wellbeing of people and the environment are assessed in addition to the impacts in euros.

 Arranging insurance cover is part of Kesko's risk management